EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 - EVR covers the hourly self-HotPocket instance acquisition for running the Evernode Reputation Contract.
 The amount required may vary based on the instance's per-moment price.

 #### NOTES
-- Initially, hosts must deposit sufficient XAH funds for intial account setup.
+- Hosts are required to initially deposit adequate XAH funds for setting up their account.
 - Please ensure the secret for this account and the host registration account are backed up to safeguard against any issues with the host machine.
 - When specifying an existing account, it will act as a delegate for the reputation assessment process.
 - If managing `multiple hosts`, a SINGLE reputation account can be used for all, with a separate `DELEGATE HOOK` integrated into the reputation account.
-- Host will be responsible for covering the cost of invoking this hook, which triggers upon specific transaction called `ttACCOUNT_SET`.
+The host will be responsible for covering the cost of invoking this hook, which triggers upon a specific transaction called `ttACCOUNT_SET`.
-- Furthermore in this setup process, it asks to reimburse the EVRs received for the host account via reputation instance acquisition.
+- Furthermore, this setup process asks to reimburse the EVRs received for the host account via reputation instance acquisition.
 As a result, the EVRs used for reputation assessment purposes will be recycled between the two accounts.

 ## Universe Assignment

 Once registered, the host is assigned to a universe comprising 64 nodes.
 Within this universe, the host spins up a contract instance and joins the associated cluster to execute the reputation contract.
-The universe serves as a controlled environment where the reputation assessment activities take place, ensuring a fair and consistent evaluation process.
+The universe serves as a controlled environment where reputation assessment activities take place, ensuring a fair and consistent evaluation process.

 ## Contract Execution Status